rc1/W.xsl/README.md

 ### XSL utilities

-A collection of XSL utilities for Symphony CMS.
+A collection of XSL utilities for use with [Symphony CMS](http://symphony-cms.com/).
 Created by [The Workers](http://theworkers.net/) unless otherwise stated.
 Inspired by many.

 ** Work in Progress **

-Please do fork or [send comments to us](io@theworkers.net)
+Please do fork or [send comments to us](io@theworkers.net).
+Even just to let us know this interests you.

-@todo: move this to the wiki

 ## W.template-engine